 To enable students to understand the importance of physical principles to the physical, technological and engineering sciences, and develop their capacity to:

-- understand and explain the physics principles of fluids, thermal physics, electricity and magnetism, quantum, atomic and nuclear physics;
+- understand and explain the physics principles of fluids, electricity and magnetism, quantum, atomic and nuclear physics;

 - acquire experimental data using a range of measurement instruments and interpret these data.